bs-public/spring-boot-resttemplate/README.md

-# Spring Boot RestTemplate
+# Spring Boot RestTemplate Demo

+---
-## Spring Boot SOCKS Proxy RestTemplate
+### Spring Boot SOCKS Proxy RestTemplate
 To configure an application to route HTTP(S) requests through a SOCKS proxy using a custom `RestTemplate`.

 This is useful if: